-After the variables are transmitted, the parameters also need to be transmitted to the GPU.
+Once the variables are transmitted, the parameters also must be transferred to the GPU.
 Unlike the variables, the parameters are stored as a vector of vectors.
-In order to efficiently transmit the parameters, they also need to be brought in a matrix form.
-The matrix needs to be of the form $k \times N$ where k is equal to the length of the longest inner vector and N is equal to the length of the outer vector.
-This ensures that all values can be stored in the matrix.
-After the parameters have been brought into matrix form, they can be transferred to the GPU the same way the variables are transferred.
+In order to transmit the parameters efficiently, they also need to be put in a matrix form.
+The matrix needs to be of the form $k \times N$ , where k is equal to the length of the longest inner